Contemporary Nonfiction – Black History Month 2020

 Jesmyn Ward

 Envisioned as a response to The Fire Next Time, James Baldwin’s groundbreaking 1963 essay collection, these contemporary writers reflect on the past, present, and future of race in America.
-We’ve made significant progress in the fifty-odd years since Baldwin’s essays were published, but America is a long and painful distance away from a “post-racial society”—a truth we must confront if we are to continue to work towards change.
+We’ve made significant progress in the fifty-odd years s

 Read More View in Catalog